opencog/atomspace-dht/README.md

 a variety of distributed hash table services.
 It provides decentralized storage of data.

+### Why do this?
+Motivation
+Real-world data sets are often larger than the amount of RAM available on a single machine; therefore, data processing algos have to be carefully designed to fetch only that data which is needed at the moment.
+Currently, this means using the PostgreSQL backend, which is the only stable, time-tested backend currently available for the AtomSpace.
+It works great! ... but:

+* Its difficult to set up; non-DBA's and ordinary users struggle to set it up, including the tuning it needs to be efficient for the AtomSpace.
+* Its not terribly fast.
+It can process about 2K Atoms/sec on 2015-era
+  server hardware.
+Which is OK, but... more is always better.
+* The AtomSpace is "distributed": you can access a single PG database instance from multiple machines, each running a copy of the AtomSpace.
+  So that's nice.
+It is not known how well this scales, what the scaling bottlenecks are.

+With the DHT backend, there is a vague, general hope that perhaps the scalability story will be brilliant: that, many machines on a shared network, or globally distributed, can host giant AtomSpace datasets.
+At least, that is the general hope.
+How well this might work out is unknown.

+Quite unclear is how OpenDHT fetch and eviction work, when local processing is creating hot-spots in the datasets.
+This will be the interesting technical and theoretical question to explore with this driver.
+Closely tied to this are questions of RAM usage and efficiency.
+These are confusing and unknown.
+They're counter-balanced by the dream of some super-giant AtomSpace pie-in-the-sky with millions of users.

 ## Proof-of-concept version 0.2.0
 All core functions are implemented.
 They work, on a small scale, for small datasets.
 See the [examples](examples) for a walk-through.
 Most